t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 ## OAM Components {#sec-components}

 Edge computing OAM goes beyond the network-related OAM functions listed in {{RFC6291}}.
-Besides infrastructure (network, storage, and computing resources), edge computing systems can also include computing environments (for VMs, software containers, functions), IoT end devices, data, and code.
+Besides infrastructure (network, storage, and computing resources), edge computing systems can also include computing environments (for VMs, software containers, functions), IoT devices, data, and code.

 Operation-related functions include performance monitoring for service level agreement measurement; fault management and provisioning for links, nodes, compute and storage resources, platforms, and services.
 Administration covers network/compute/storage resources, platforms and services discovery, configuration, and planning.
 Discovery during normal operation (e.g., discovery of compute nodes by endpoints) would typically not be included in OAM, however in this document we will not address it separately.
 Management covers monitoring and diagnostics of failures, as well as means to minimize their occurrence and take corrective actions.
 This may include software updates management, high service availability through redundancy and multipath communication.
 Centralized (e.g., SDN) and decentralized management systems can be used.
 Finally, we arbitrarily chose to address data management as an application component, however, in some systems, data management may be considered to be similar to a network management function.